Protecting an Estate Beneficiary with Addiction Issues- 7 Tips

 Spendthrift Trusts Under California Probate Code Sections 15300-15307

-A spendthrift trust prevents the beneficiary from assigning or transferring their future interest in the trust.
+A spendthrift trust prevents the beneficiary from assigning or transferring a future interest in the trust.
 It also blocks most creditor claims to trust principal.
-This is important when a beneficiary runs up drug-related debts or faces civil judgments.
+This protection matters when a beneficiary runs up drug-related debts or faces civil judgments.

-Section 15306.5 carves out one important exception.
+California Probate Code Section 15306.5 carves out one important exception.
 A judgment creditor may reach up to 25% of otherwise distributable principal, even with a spendthrift clause.
-Certain creditors, such as those seeking support, may reach more.
+Certain creditors, such as those seeking child or spousal support, may reach more.

 Discretionary Trusts

 This structure shifts the legal relationship.
 The beneficiary does not have a right to receive funds on demand.
-The trustee decides based on the facts.
+The trustee decides based on the facts at hand.

 Incentive Trusts